 Lit says that is a wonderful starting point for any radio station boss because taking listeners away from another station is 5 times more difficult than converting non-listeners to your station.

-Lit says IRAM Radio survey is free for top-line figures but also gives detailed listening habits by gender, age group, and economics demographics for subscribers.
+Avtar Lit says the IRAM Radio survey is free for top-line figures but also gives detailed listening habits by gender, age group, and economics demographics for subscribers.